Italy Heaven's special destination guide to Sicily

 Siracusa is an ancient town on the sea, which was of immense importance as Greek Syracuse.
 It has a superb archaeological zone and a lovely historic centre on the island of Ortigia.

 Siracusa (or Syracuse, as it is still often known in English) is a pleasant town, with plenty to occupy tourists for at least a couple of days.
-It's also a good base for seeing the south-eastern corner of Sicily, including the Baroque towns of Ragusa and Noto, several archaeological sites, and the lively city of Catania.
+A fine cultural destination, its significance is recognised with a UNESCO heritage listing.
+It’s also a good base for seeing the south-eastern corner of Sicily, including the Baroque towns of Ragusa and Noto, several archaeological sites, and the lively city of Catania.

 Travel to Siracusa

-The centre of town is easily visitable on foot - the island of Ortigia (English spelling is Ortygia) contains most of the sights, and is compact and pleasant for strolling.
-The archaeological area is about 25 minutes' walk away from the island.
-Siracusa is served by orange urban buses run by AST, whose bus station is just across the bridge into Ortygia, at Riva della Posta.
+The centre of town is easily visitable on foot – the island of Ortigia (a traditional English spelling is Ortygia) contains most of the sights, and is compact and pleasant for strolling.
+The archaeological area is about 25 minutes’ walk away from the island.
+Siracusa is served by orange urban buses run by AST, and you can buy tickets, valid for two hours, at many tabacchi shops in town – look out for the sign ‘Biglietti AST’.
+AST also operate the free shuttle bus (navetta) connecting Ortigia to the mainland.
+You can find the latest timetables and routes on the AST website, and on the council (comune) website, listed on the right of this page.
+Look under ‘orari autobus’ and ‘bus navetta’.

 Siracusa tourist information

-There is a tourist information office on Ortigia at Via Maestranza 33.
+There is a tourist information office on Ortigia on Via Roma.
 Another office which covers the whole area is on Via San Sebastiano, near the archaeological museum.
 For more information on what there is to see and do in Siracusa, see our special Siracusa tourist attractions page.

 On a budget

-The town has plenty of fast-food options, as well as groceries where you can buy food to make picnics.
-Delicious sweet delicacies from one of the town's many pasticcerie will be cheaper and probably better than a dessert in a restaurant.
+The town has several fast-food options Sicilian-style, like bars selling arancini, as well as groceries where you can buy food to make picnics.
+Via Cavour is a good bet for finding affordable food, while the food market offers a tempting range of choices.
+Some shops will make up rolls for you, using local cheeses, hams or whatever you fancy from their counter display.
+Delicious sweet pastries from one of the town’s many pasticcerie will be cheaper and quite possibly better than a dessert in a restaurant.

 Siracusa restaurants